 Peter Falk is always a nice, quiet gentleman on screen - always kind and humorous, sometimes a bit rumpled and messy, very often a cop who combines all of the above...
 Always - except, of course, for his turn in Murder, Inc., where he rapes, murders, assaults, robs and threatens half of the cast, playing vicious mob killer Abraham Reles.
 Falk also played a Villain ProtagonistExpy of Fidel Castro in The Twilight Zone episode "The Mirror".

-Brad Pitt is nothing but the same heartthrob in every role he plays, except perhaps for those ones where he's a charming lovable rogue... and that role in Kalifornia, where he suddenly fbecomes a violent psychopath, serial killer, rapist and thief in one, while managing to look - and, as the movie makes clear, smell - like a used floor mop.
-Then there's also his appearance in Fight Club.
+Brad Pitt tends to play a handsome, charming loveable rogue.
+In Kalifornia, he plays a violent psychopath, serial killer, rapist and thief in one, while managing to look - and, as the movie makes clear, smell - like a used floor mop.

 This is a plot point in S.O.B., in which an actress with a sugary-sweet reputation is asked to show her breasts in a soft-core film.
 The best part?
 The actress was played by Julie Andrews, whose actual film career had suffered after the one-two punch of Mary Poppins and The Sound of Music typecast her.
 This was one of several films her husband Blake Edwards directed her in that broke her out of this mold in various ways.
 (Others included 10 and Victor/Victoria.)